vlvanchin/learn/howtoDocker.md

 ```
 $ docker run -p 4000:80 friendlyhello
 ```

-to run the container in port 80 in detached mode (-d), view the application using http://localhost
+to run the container in port 80 in detached mode (-d), view the application using http://localhost or `curl http://localhost`

 ```
 $ docker run -d -p 80:80 friendlyhello